-What it is it about metal and kombucha anyway?
+Let’s break down what it is it about metal and kombucha anyway?
 It’s a complicated relationship.

-Molecules behave in a way, that not only, cannot be seen with the naked eye, but also cannot be avoided, due to the laws of nature.
+Molecules behave in a way, that not only, cannot be seen with the naked eye, but also cannot be avoided, due to the laws of physics.
 Energy surrounds us.
 Two easy examples.
 Our heart generates a magnetic field and so does the Earth.
 What about when you rub your feet on the carpet and get static shock.
 You can’t remove energy from any space, not even in a vacuum.
 It’s omnipresent.

-We asked, how do neutral water molecules and living organisms interact with each other, contained in an “electrified” space?
+We asked ourselves, how do neutral water molecules and living organisms interact with each other, contained in an “electrified” space?
 Beer is alcoholic, so for real world anecdotes we looked to cheese.
 The first was – how cheese is affected by stainless steel vs. wood at a microbiotic level.
 We found Noella Marcellino, a woman some call the “cheese nun”.
 A Benedictine nun, who also holds a doctorate of microbiology.
 This was easy actual evidence to show the affect of stainless steel on bacteria.
 The stainless steel threw the balance of microbiota out of equilibrium.
 Allowing certain bacteria, like e-coli to thrive, while killing other helpful bacterias.

 More research revealed studies showing how the stress levels of animals changed as a result of their enclosure.
 When enclosed by an electrified fence animals excreted more stress hormones than when a natural barrier was used.
 This in turn altered the flavor profile and hormonal content of the milk.
 Actually, the best cheese really does come from from the happiest, stress free animals!